priyakdey/priyakdey.github.io/content/posts/auth-wragling-taming-microservices-with-adapter-pattern/index.md

 Pattern"**, we explore a real-world challenge that I encountered while integrating an organization-wide authorization service across 14-15 microservices.
 Initially, leveraging a common library for authorization seemed like a practical approach.
-However, frequent updates to underlying auth library led to maintenance nightmare, forcing us to modify each service repeatedly.
+However, frequent updates to the underlying auth library led to a maintenance nightmare, forcing us to modify each service repeatedly.

 To address this issue, we turned to Adapter Pattern - a simple yet powerful design pattern that helped us abstract and encapsulate changes, ensuring our microservice remained robust and adaptable.
-This post provides a detailed account of the problem, our solution and lessons learned
+This post provides a detailed account of the problem, our solution, and lessons learned

 Ideal for developers looking to understand practical applications of design patterns in microservices architecture, this post also highlights the benefits